The Most Picturesque Scenic Drives to Take in Arizona

 Start your drive at Apache Junction and progress east on Highway 60 through Superior and Globe.
 Then head northwest toward the White Mountains.
 From Phoenix to the bottom of Salt River Canyon and back is about 270 miles.

 Interesting sites to see along the way include Queen Creek Tunnel, historic downtown Globe, and Boyce Thompson Arboretum, Arizona’s largest and oldest botanical garden.
-The best seasons to drive the Salt River Canyon route are winter, spring and autumn, and when inclement weather isn’t in the forecast.
+The best seasons to drive the Salt River Canyon route are winter, spring and autumn.

 Drive an All-American Road that Leads to Red Rock Country